IBM/cics-bundle-maven/README.md

         <plugin>
           <groupId>com.ibm.cics</groupId>
           <artifactId>cics-bundle-maven-plugin</artifactId>
-          <version>0.0.1-SNAPSHOT</version>
+          <version>0.0.2-SNAPSHOT</version>
           <extensions>true</extensions>
         </plugin>
       </plugins>
     </build>
     ```
     Note that the version should be the latest version of this plugin, which can be found at the top of this page.
-This plugin uses [SNAPSHOT versions](https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version) for development.

 1. Change the packaging type of the CICS bundle module to the new CICS bundle type: